Jesus states this following this event on a mountaintop, followed by a question from Jesus' students:

 That is what our life in the physical world is: An education.
 We are here to learn.
 But what are we here to learn?

-We are here to learn how to love again
+Are we here to learn how to love?

 This is the sum and substance of our education.
 This is why there are consequences: So we can know how it feels to be hurt as we may have hurt others in the past.

 This is designed to encourage us to have empathy for others.
 This is because empathy leads to the ability to love.

 The ultimate lesson we are here to learn relates to love.
 We need to learn to love again.
 We need to regain our innate love for the Supreme Being and our love for others.
 This is why this is Jesus' most important teaching: